 Grass-fed beef eye tissue is an excellent source of vitamin A, omega-3 (DHA) and zinc.
 The eye also contains ample amounts of lutein and zeaxanthin, which act as antioxidants that protect eyes from light-induced damage.

 The bile in the gallbladder improves the absorption of fat-soluble vitamins, including vitamins A, D, E and K. But I’ll be honest: it’s bile, and it’s not known for tasting great.
-In fact, I have yet to find a recipe for it.
-So I probably wouldn’t start my organ meat journey with this particular option.

 The heart muscle is an excellent source of coenzyme Q10 (CoQ10), vitamin B12, collagen, elastin and other proteins, peptides, enzymes and cofactors commonly found in heart tissue.